NEWS & EVENTS

 Lottie’s look is wide.
 “She doesn’t mean I wear glasses, my dear,” Grandpa says, chuckling.
 “It means folk remember things with affection, rather than seeing the reality of it; what really happened.”

-“And nothing to do with the Phossy Jaw, alright?”
+“And nothing to do with the Phossy Jaw,” Ma says.
+“Alright?”

 “But Ma, that’s the best bit---”

-My words dissolve into the back of my throat.
-A shiver has invested itself, my teeth adopting a life of their own.
+The grandfather clock chimes in the corner of the room.
+A shiver has invested itself, my teeth having a life of their own.

 Caleb and the Brass Ring

-Caleb lives with his beloved sheepdog, Twitchy on a modern-day farm on Guernsey in the Channel Islands.
-When his Grandpa Berty hands him a brass ring invented by a lady called Miss Shilling and tells him that it could have saved his Great Grandpa Alfred, a Spitfire pilot from being shot down during World War 2, Caleb knows he has to go back in time to fix things.
+Caleb knows that the decaying German bunker at Rocquaine Bay on his island of Guernsey is haunted.
+Samuel Vogel, his nemesis at school, has told him.
+But when his Grandpa Berty hands him a brass ring that could have saved his Great Grandpa Alfred, a Spitfire pilot, from being shot down during World War 2, and learns of the arrest by the occupying Nazis of his Great Grandma Mary, Caleb knows he has to go back in time to fix things.

 A sample is included below: